 For me this ‘compulsion’ is a very positive force in my life.
 It is probably why despite some difficult times when events in my life made it difficult to write I never actually stopped.

 Spend some time thinking about the story themes you have already explored – you may get quite a surprise.
 To help you there are some examples here.

 Sometimes it’s hard to know where to start – particularly if you are beginning your creative journey, or feeling stuck for ideas.

-If you are stuck for words, you will find some original practical creative exercises in my new book for writers: Practical Creative Writing Exercises.
+If you are stuck for words, you will find some original practical creative exercises in my book for writers: Practical Creative Writing Exercises.

 The book is a result of my years spent teaching writers how to get beyond the blank page by using practical exercises.

-From working with students of all ages I know that the exercises work and they do this by stimulating your mindset into that of a writer, triggering your hidden creativity and motivating you to write.
+They do this by stimulating your mindset into that of a writer, triggering your hidden creativity and motivating you to write.

 The right exercise can compel you to write the story you not only want to write, but need to write.
 Getting in touch with that need will carry you through to the end.

 The exercises are simple and designed to fit in around your life.
 Whether you have only ten minutes, or more, you will find an exercise that motivates you into writing.